drewfranklin/drewfranklin.github.io/_posts/2009-02-28-armchair-ceo.markdown

 ---
 layout: post
-title: Armchair CEO or Where I would take the AppleTV and Mac Mini
+title: Armchair CEO Vol. 1
+sub-title: or Where I would take the AppleTV and Mac Mini
 ---

 Armchair CEO is a series of posts that take my zero years of experience in making a product, and use to show that I know what's best for whatever I feel like blabbering on about at the time.
 Its self indulgent, but fun as shit.